 Saint-Étienne-du-Mont

 Next to the Panthéon stands Saint-Étienne-du-Mont in the 5th arrondissement.
 Construction of the church started in 1494 on the Hill of Sainte-Geneviève.
 The dominant styles are Flamboyant Gothic and Renaissance.
-It is the only church in Paris to have kept intact its rood screen.
+It is the only church in Paris that has kept its rood screen intact.

 Saint-Germain-l’Auxerrois